Our top pick for

 |Revenue TTM||$13.8 billion|

 |Gross profit TTM||$888.3 million|

 |Return on equity TTM||10.63%|

 TTM: trailing 12 months

-There are currently 1.6 million Core-Mark Holding Company shares held short by investors – that's known as Core-Mark Holding Company's "short interest".
-This figure is 9.5% up from 1.5 million last month.
+There are currently 1.7 million Core-Mark Holding Company shares held short by investors – that's known as Core-Mark Holding Company's "short interest".
+This figure is 12% down from 2.0 million last month.

 There are a few different ways that this level of interest in shorting Core-Mark Holding Company shares can be evaluated.